The Muhammadan Bean - The Secret History Of Islam And Coffee

 With no pubs and inns in sight, coffeehouses would bring about a social revolution within the Islamic world.
 They were the very first spaces where people of all social classes could come together to discuss news and gossip.
 Consequently, the drink was persecuted by those in authority.

 Back in London, Abdul scours the city backstreets, coming upon the site of London's very first coffee house.
-He hears how coffee took the capital by storm, leading to a backlash from those who despised the drink they labelled an "abominable, heathenish liquid" and a "bitter Muhammedan gruel".
+He hears how coffee took the capital by storm, leading to a backlash from those who despised the drink they labelled an 'abominable, heathenish liquid' and a 'bitter Muhammedan gruel'.

 Originating in Ethiopia, finding its spiritual home in the Yemen, evading zealots and Sultans from Mecca to Constantinople, defying prejudice from Vienna to London - coffee made its mark wherever it went, facilitating radical new forms of social exchange.
-This programme is a celebration of a drink Abdul describes as "a universal libation, a liquid Esperanto."
+This programme is a celebration of a drink Abdul describes as 'a universal libation, a liquid Esperanto.

 Presenter: Abdul-Rehman Malik